miguelangel43/IDB-Notes/script.md

 ### ARIES

+//TODO (CMU lecture 21)

+Algorithms for Recovery and Isolation Exploiting Semantics.
+Developed at IBM research in early 1990s.

 Three main principles must be followed:

 1. **Write-Ahead-Logging** (to ensure Atomicity and Durability)Must force the log record for an update before the corresponding data page gets to disk.
 Must write all log records for a transaction before commit